SillyBilly-Boo/main/_pages/about.md

 layout: page
 ---

+{% section outline center %}
-*SillyBilly.Boo* is project meant to make other little projects.
+*SillyBilly.Boo* is a project meant to make other little projects.
+Its purpose is to create and inspire others to create.

+Email us: `bonk@sillybilly.boo`
+{% endsection %}